Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 ## Timeline of languages

+ALGOL - (1958) - First to use for, while, etc.

 Fortan (57) - people were reluctant that it won't have the performance of hand coded Assembly language but once they saw program lengths getting shorter by a factor of 20, they adopted it.
+Has loops but not for.

 LISP (1958) - First language with full lambda features